tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- [Paper Link](https://arxiv.org/pdf/1906.10670.pdf)
 	- [Source code](https://github.com/suinleelab/attributionpriors)
 	- Model priors transfer information from humans to a model by constraining the model’s parameters
+	- Demonstrate the broad applicability of attribution priors (Ω) by presentingthree distinct examples that regularize models to behave more intuitively in three different domains.
+	-

 * ***Wang, Tong, and Qihang Lin.
 "Hybrid predictive model: When an interpretable model collaborates with a black-box model." _arXiv preprint arXiv:1905.04241_ (2019).***
 	- [Paper Link](https://arxiv.org/pdf/1905.04241.pdf)